 The model further ignores the indirect costs of language complexity, such as not being able to integrate into the society, or even people not moving to Germany in the first place because of the language barrier.
 Considering those factors, how much higher would you expect the burden of language complexity to be?
 100 million euros?
 1 billion euros?

-Most importantly, what is the cost of not being able to teach your language effectively, and spread your culture?
+What is the cost of not being able to:

-This was only a brief attempt to expose an elephant in the room that is in Germany.
-What is the point in taking a language curriculum at face value, if the majority of the people who take it will never speak as perfect as native speakers, and will approximate a simplified version of the language at best?
+Should an immigrant take a language curriculum at face value, if the majority of the people who take it after a certain age can never speak as perfect as native level, and end up speaking some simplified grammar at best?

 References